MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/contoso/scope.md

 ## Network topology and connectivity

 Contoso has a presence across Europe and north America.
 Contoso's headquarters are located in london, UK.
-Contoso also has regional hq offices in amsterdam and chicago.
-Contoso has a large number of branch offices (around 500), which are located across the US and Europe, with each branch office containing a cpe that is connected to the local regional hq via s2s VPN.
+Contoso also has regional HQ offices in amsterdam and chicago.
+Contoso has a large number of branch offices (around 500), which are located across the US and Europe, with each branch office containing a cpe that is connected to the local regional HQ via s2s VPN.

 Contoso has decided to adopt enterprise-scale recommendations for building their network architecture in Azure.
 Key decisions they have adopted include:

 1. The deployment of a Microsoft-managed network in Azure using Azure Virtual WAN to interconnect all Azure and on-premises locations around the world.

-2. Use of ExpressRoute Global Reach to interconnect corporate hqs with regional hubs.
+2. Use of ExpressRoute Global Reach to interconnect corporate HQs with regional hubs.

 3. Move away from their traditional DMZ-model and adopt a zero-trust network model.